 The Ohio Department of Transportation (ODOT) reviewed the previous spreadsheets for their operation and calculation methodology.
 Based on the needs of ODOT, a single spreadsheet was created to complete the HSM calculations.
 The Economic Crash Analysis Tool (ECAT) has the ability to calculate predicted crash frequencies, complete empirical bayes calculations, predict crash frequencies for proposed conditions, conduct alternatives analyses, and complete a benefit-cost analysis.

-The current file is being released for users to test and provide feedback to the department on any improvements that may be necessary.
 Currently, the tool will be used as one scoring method during the April 2014 funding round.
 A PDF of the future enhancements and updates will be maintained below.
 With any new tool, errors will occur and these will be corrected and uploaded as time permits.
 When starting a new project please return to this website to obtain the latest version.
 Please contact Derek Troyer (email@example.com) with comments or questions.
 Official training dates will be posted in the future and be conducted through webinar style.

 We have updated the Rate of Return (ROR) Tool and Crash Analysis Module (CAM) Tool as of August 2012 to incorporate Crash Modification Factors (CMF) / Crash Reduction Factors (CRF) from the HSM Part C and Part D. We will still accept CRF's from the previous CAM Tools and ROR Tools for the Fall 2012 funding round.
 Click the link below for the FHWA CMF Clearinghouse.